shakes76/PatternFlow/recognition/2021_ISIC_Improved_UNet/README.md

 Once the network is finished,
 1. It will generate `Loss` and `Dice Coefficient` graphs as shown in the `Results` section above.
 2. It will then proceed to evaluate the test set, and some performance metrics will be output to the screen, as shown in the `Results` section above.
-3. A histogram of the distribution of the DSC on the test set evaluation will be generated.
+3. A histogram of the Test Set's DSC distribution throughout evaluation will be generated.
 4. 20 images of the Original Image / Ground Truth Mask / Model-generated Mask will be generated, as shown in the `Results` section above. (_Note: you may change the amount of images output using the `local_batch` variable in the `generatePredictions` method in `driver.py`_)